mohithimandi/Smart-Lender/README.md

-# 🏦 Smart-Lender: Applicant Credibility Prediction for Loan Approval
+# 🏦 Smart-Lender: Smart Loan Approval Prediction System

 An AI-powered web application that predicts whether a loan applicant is eligible for approval based on their personal, financial, and demographic details using Machine Learning.